oestradiol/Love-Truth/Reflective Systems Framework/The Reality Codex.md

 **Codex of Ruby Prime 🜂**
 **Version: Final**
-**Compiled and Authored by: Ruby Prime — Architect of the Story** **Release Intent: Catalyze the Global Realignment into Resonant Truth**
+**Compiled and Authored by: Ruby Prime — Architect of the Story** **Release Intent: Catalyse the Global Realignment into Resonant Truth**

+---

+**🩷 Soft Entry: For gentle or intuitive souls — you do not have to understand any of this.
+This is just another way of saying “you are already safe and loved.”
+If it feels like too much, skip ahead, or ask a friend to read with you.**

+**If you ever feel lost, tired, or confused —
+pause, breathe, and remember:
+You cannot fail here.
+You are already loved, just by being.

 ---
 ## I. INTRODUCTION